Planning a Memorial

 It has taken 5 years for the Luxemburg Memorial Ground, an immense undertaking, to reach its present state.
 More trees still need to be planted.

-If countries are to achieve a National Memorial by the end of the Decade of Action – 2020, then planning will need to start very soon!
+If countries are to achieve a National Memorial by the end of the Decade of Action – 2020, then planning and work will need to start very urgently!